canonical/uss-tableflip/doc/ubuntu_release_process.md

 From here you follow along with the snapshot upload process from [`dch --release` and beyond](#upstream-snapshot-process).

 **Note**: After doing uploading, in order to keep the daily builds working, we will then have to revert change.
-See an example in [commit 9f159f3a5](https://git.launchpad.net/cloud-init/commit/?h=ubuntu/xenial&id=9f159f3a5)
+This is because the recipe will try to build from trunk, and will fail to apply your cherry-picked patch.
+This makes sense... it will grab trunk and then try to apply patches, but the cherry-picked patch will already exist.

+To do this:

+    $ git checkout ubuntu/xenial  # or whatever release.
+    $ new-upstream-snapshot -v --update-patches-only
+    $ git push upstream HEAD

+That will produce 1 or 2 commits on the branch with summary like:

+  * refresh patches against master commit 2d6e4219
+  * drop cherry picks included in master commit 2d6e4219

+After doing that you can go to the recipe pages (see below) and click build-now.

 ## Outside Uploads ##
 Any core-dev of ubuntu can upload to cloud-init in an SRU or development